-Exhibition of Content via any equipment which does not meet the technical specifications herein will require TRL’s prior written approval ahead of any Screening.
+(c) Exhibition of Feature via any equipment that does not meet the technical specifications herein will require TRL’s prior written approval before any Screening.

-be available for and participate in, satellite signal path tests for the transmission signal in respect of the Content, at such times as notified to you by us and on sufficient notice to allow for any changes or repairs to be organised and completed prior to the Screening (“Satellite Tests”);
+(i) be available for and participate in satellite signal path tests for the transmission signal in respect of the Feature at such times as notified to you by us and on sufficient notice to allow for any changes or repairs to be organised and completed before the Screening (“Satellite Tests”).

-use reasonable endeavours to clear the relevant areas of each Site, of any members of the general public, for a minimum of two (2) hours prior to the planned exhibition time on the day of Screening, to allow Satellite Tests to be carried out by TRL and/or Content Owner (as relevant).
-In the event that such Site is not able to be kept clear as required herein, then you shall check the signal via a TV Monitor located elsewhere at the Site;
+(ii) use reasonable endeavours to clear the relevant areas of each Site, of any members of the general public, for a minimum of two (2) hours before the planned exhibition time on the day of Screening to allow Satellite Tests to be carried out by TRL and/or Content Owner (as relevant).
+If such a Site cannot be kept clear as required herein, then you shall check the signal via a TV Monitor located elsewhere at the Site.

-ensure that a qualified projectionist technician is available and on duty at all times during active transmission of the live feed (including Satellite Tests), and shall provide contact details for such technician to TRL in advance of any such testing or broadcast;
+(iii) ensure that a qualified projectionist technician is available and on duty at all times during active transmission of the live feed (including Satellite Tests) and shall provide contact details for such technician to TRL before any such testing or broadcast.

-adjust your technical receivers to correspond with the relevant tuning information supplied by TRL in advance;
+(iv) adjust your technical receivers to correspond with the relevant tuning information supplied by TRL in advance.

-periodically review your equipment (including but not limited to the provision of sufficient technical support and supervision, in advance of and on the day of the Screening) to ensure and maintain the good local quality of Content exhibited during such Screening and shall promptly report any technical issues to the nominated technical support helpline, details of which shall be supplied to you by TRL ahead of any relevant transmission.
+(v) periodically review your equipment (including but not limited to the provision of sufficient technical support and supervision in advance of and on the day of the Screening) to ensure and maintain the good local quality of Features exhibited during such Screening and shall promptly report any technical issues to the nominated technical support helpline, details of which shall be supplied to you by TRL ahead of any relevant transmission.

-In the event that TRL (acting reasonably) has any doubts about the technical capability of the satellite equipment or its operation, then TRL shall not be obliged to supply the Content to you and this Agreement shall be terminated (in full or in part, as relevant to the particular circumstances thereof) with immediate effect.
+(e) If TRL (acting reasonably) has any doubts about the technical capability of the satellite equipment or its operation, then TRL shall not be obliged to supply the Feature to you, and this Agreement shall be terminated (in whole or in part, as relevant to the particular circumstances thereof) with immediate effect.

-You are responsible for capturing the Live Content locally during such event for exhibition at a later date, in the event that TRL has authorised Encore Screenings during the Term.
+(f) Subject to TRL’s prior written approval on a case-by-case basis, you are responsible for capturing the Live Broadcast as a Local Recording during such event for exhibition at a later date if TRL has authorised Encore Screenings in such form during the Term.

-Where Content is intended to be delivered and exhibited in a Recorded Format:
+9.2 Where Feature is intended to be delivered and exhibited as a recording:

-We shall provide you with a DCP or Blu-Ray (whichever is applicable) containing the Content, in advance of the Screening date.
+(a) We shall provide you with a DCP or Blu-Ray (whichever is applicable) containing the Feature before the Screening date.

-You agree to test the DCP or Blu-Ray on its arrival and shall notify us immediately, of any issues with such materials.
+(b) You agree to test the DCP or Blu-Ray on its arrival and shall notify us immediately of any issues with such materials.

-You are responsible for ensuring that the equipment currently installed at each Site meets the minimum industry standards for high definition projection equipment and is capable of meeting the minimum output requirements, namely:
+(c) You are responsible for ensuring that the equipment currently installed at each Site meets the minimum industry standards for high-definition projection equipment and is capable of meeting the minimum output requirements, namely:

 (i) no less than 7000 lumens brightness; and